OlivierBlanvillain/monadic-html/README.md

 [*Unidirectional User Interface Architectures*](http://staltz.com/unidirectional-user-interface-architectures.html) by André Staltz

-This blog post presents several existing solution to handle mutable state in user interfaces.
+This blog post presents several existing solutions to handle mutable state in user interfaces.
 It explains the core ideas behind Flux, Redux, Elm & others, and presents a new approach, *nested dialogues*, which is similar to what you would write in `monadic-html`.

 [*Controlling Time and Space: understanding the many formulations of FRP*](https://www.youtube.com/watch?v=Agu6jipKfYw) by Evan Czaplicki (author of [Elm](http://elm-lang.org))

 This presentation gives an overview of various formulations of FRP.
 The talked is focused on how different systems deal with the `flatMap` operator.
-When combined with a `fold` operator, `flatMap` is problematic: it either leaks memory or break referential transparency.
+When combined with a `fold` operator, `flatMap` is problematic: it either leaks memory or breaks referential transparency.
 Elm solution is to simply avoid the `flatMap` operator altogether (programs can exclusively be written in applicative style).

 [*Breaking down FRP*](https://blogs.janestreet.com/breaking-down-frp/) by Yaron Minsky

-Blog post discussing various formulations of reactive programs.
+A blog post discussing various formulations of reactive programs.
 The author makes a distinction between Applicative FRP, Monadic FRP, impure Monadic FRP and Self-Adjusting Computations.
-The takeaway is that history-sensitivity and dynamism are competing goals: each implementations make a different trade offs.
+The takeaway is that history-sensitivity and dynamism are competing goals: each implementation make a different trade-offs.